Parking tickets are hideously expensive. They can take months to reverse, so to avoid them, PARK RIGHT. It's that simple.

 Single yellow lines

 What they mean: You cannot park on one during certain controlled times.
 Those times will be signposted (as in pic, below) but they will change from street to street.

 Any exceptions?
-Sometimes, you are permitted to stop temporarily when loading or unloading goods (see below).
+Sometimes, there will be signs saying you are permitted to stop temporarily when loading or unloading goods (see below).

 Single yellow line and restrictions sign

 What if I can't see a sign?